H.R. 925: Dismantle DEI Act of 2025

 Office of Management and Budget

-OMB is specifically tasked in the bill with government-wide policy and implementation responsibilities.
+OMB is specifically tasked in the bill with rewriting government-wide policy within 180 days of enactment.

 Federal Acquisition Regulation

-The bill would add terms to federal contracts over $10,000, making the FAR a key official source for contracting rules and clauses.
+The bill would add anti-DEI terms to federal contracts over $10,000, making the FAR the key official source for contracting clauses.

 System for Award Management